October, 2022

 Adweek

 There is no secret that perception is important in branding, and we cultivate our reality based on those impressions.
 Great marketers have an uncanny ability to advocate the positive highlights of a brand.
+They have an incredible gift of engaging with their customers to promote the positive features of their products and services.
+However, most.

 article thumbnail